Ready to short sell your home?

 First, find out the true market value of your home.
 For those whose finances are already pushed to the limit, engaging a licensed appraiser may not be feasible.
 Therefore, a knowledgeable local real estate professional that knows the current conditions of the Concord real estate market is a sound way to get an accurate estimate of what your home could sell for.

-Next, don't forget about your closing costs.
-My experience has taught me to take into account fees like title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs upon closing.
+Next, calculate your closing costs.
+My experience means I know to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs upon closing.

-Finally, call your lender and notify them of your situation.
-They may even have a dedicated department that handles short sales.
-Ask about their specific procedures.
-Some lenders will be more able to work with you than others.
-They may be able to lessen how much you owe or make other arrangements.
-Your lender will have to give approval for the final sale.
+Finally, get in touch with your lender and notify them of the situation.
+They may even have a particular department that handles short sales.
+Ask about their specific process.
+Some lenders will be more inclined to work with you than others.
+They may be able to lessen your loan principal or make other arrangements.
+Your lender will have to agree to the final sale.